Horizon1010/shinesite/README.md

 # IMPORTANT

 - This is the Official Website for the Shine Community Discord Server!
-- Read this whole Document before trying to use the code!
+- Read the License before trying to use the Code.

 ## Shine